About the Games

 Let the Games begin!

-Olympic action will begin two days before the Opening Ceremony on 22 July, with softball and women's football kicking things off, while rowing and archery take place on the day of the Opening Ceremony itself.
+Olympic action will begin two days before the Opening Ceremony on Wednesday 21 July, with softball and women's football kicking things off, with rowing and archery taking place on the day of the Opening Ceremony itself.

 In a break from tradition and in an effort to beat the Tokyo heat, finals in many sports will take place during morning sessions.
 Swimming is one of these sports, so look out for heats in the evening with finals the corresponding morning.